 It is widely expected that Ramaphosa will be moving the country to level one of the national coronavirus lockdown.
 The agricultural sector hopes that this might remove the final limitations that are hampering it from operating optimally.

 While major parts of the economy were decimated by covid-19 lockdown restrictions, most of the agricultural sector came off relatively lightly, since it was deemed an essential service sector from early on in the lockdown.
-However, border restrictions and the reduced alcohol trading hours are still preventing as a unit, say leaders.
+However, border restrictions and the reduced alcohol trading hours are still preventing agriculture from functioning optimally as a unit, say leaders.

 “For example, getting shearers from Lesotho to South Africa for wool shearing; we still have not been able to get them in to South Africa and approximately 70% of our wool shearers come from Lesotho.”
 He says that agriculture is functioning close to optimally, apart from these impacts in the border areas.

 Alcohol trading hours